 Smart Contracts (Codes) and Smart Legal Contracts

-- 59% of legal professionals differentiate smart legal contracts from traditional coded smart contracts in 2025.
+- 59% of legal professionals differentiate smart legal contracts from traditional coded smart contracts.

 - 70% of smart legal contracts explicitly reference existing legal statutes within the contract code.